What To Know As Boeing Executives Testify Before Congress

 What happened during and after the crashes?

-Lion Air 610 from Jakarta to Pinang, Indonesia, was in the air for just 13 minutes before it suddenly pitched into the Java Sea on Oct.
+Lion Air 610 from Jakarta to Pangkal Pinang, Indonesia, was in the air for just 13 minutes before it suddenly pitched into the Java Sea on Oct.
 29, 2018.
 Less than half a year later, on March 10, Ethiopian Airlines Flight 302 crashed shortly after takeoff from Addis Ababa.

 Airlines and government regulators worldwide, including the Federal Aviation Administration, grounded all 737 Max passenger planes pending further investigation.

 Preliminary reviews of the Ethiopian Airlines plane's flight data showed that there were "clear similarities" between the two accidents.
-Both involved a new flight control system called the Maneuvering Characteristics Augmentation System, or MCAS, which is designed to prevent aerodynamic stalls.
+Both involved a new flight control system called the maneuvering characteristics augmentation system, or MCAS, which is designed to prevent aerodynamic stalls.
 The new 737 Max's larger engines were placed farther forward on the wing, which changed the aircraft's aerodynamic lift.
-The flight control system aimed to make the new model feel similar to its predecessor for pilots, even though it was designed to activate only in rare and extreme circumstances.
+The flight control system was intended to make the new model feel similar to its predecessor for pilots, even though it was designed to activate only in rare and extreme circumstances.

 The MCAS system would push the nose of a plane downward if its sensors and flight control computers sensed a problem with low airspeed.
 But Ethiopian officials announced in March that the plane's flight data recorder showed that its pilot, like that of the Lion Air flight, struggled to keep the plane from nosing down at high speed shortly after takeoff.